 - 1. Details of the investment under the Scheme which members have assets invested; - 2.
 Charges and transaction costs borne by members within the Scheme including an illustration of the cumulative effect of these charges; - 3.
 Value for members; - 4.
-The processing of core financial transactions; and - 5.
+The processing of core financial transactions; - 5.
+Net Return on Investments; and - 6.
 The Trustee's compliance with the statutory knowledge and understanding (TKU) requirements.